passportxyz/passport/identity/readme.md

 Instructions:

 - Ensure @dpopp/identity is included as a package dependency
-- Import like so: `import { issueMerkleCredential, verifyCredential } from "@dpopp/identity"`
+- Import like so: `import { issueHashedCredential, verifyCredential } from "@dpopp/identity"`